PoliticalGraveyard.com

 Anna Moskowitz — American Labor candidate for Justice of New York Supreme Court 1st District, 1938.
 Female.
 Presumed deceased.
 Burial location unknown.

 Eva S. Moskowitz — of Manhattan, New York County, N.Y.
 Democrat.
-Delegate to Democratic National Convention from New York, 2000; candidate in primary for borough president of Manhattan, New York, 2005.
+Delegate to Democratic National Convention from New York, 2000; candidate for borough president of Manhattan, New York, 2005.
 Female.
 Still living as of 2005.

 Sheila Mosler — of Manhattan, New York County, N.Y.
 Republican.
 Delegate to Republican National Convention from New York, 1972.
 Female.
 Still living as of 1972.